 (Paid Leave & Unemployment)

-Remote Learning Plans
+Distance Learning Plans

 Students login to Clever to access online learning programs.
 TK-2 will use Clever badges.
 Grades 3-12 will use their school Gmail to login.